 Payfacs are a good choice for businesses with low monthly volume, small average tickets, or seasonal work.
 If those apply to you, a payfac is worth looking into.
 Otherwise, you’ll be better off (cost-wise and in terms of account stability) by working with an ISO or direct processor and receiving your own dedicated merchant account.

-Your merchant account is essentially a line of credit that allows you to process payments.
+Your merchant account is essentially a business line of credit that allows you to process payments.
 Unlike bank accounts, it’s not an account that you directly access.
 Instead, the payment processor will deposit the funds from your credit card transactions into a business bank account that you designate.